kudobuilder/kudo/keps/0035-json-schema-export.md

 ### JSON-Schema export

-Extend the `kudo package list parameters` with an option `--output json-schema` to describe the parameters as JSON-Schema.
+Extend the `kudo package list parameters` command with two new flags:

-Alternatively, add a new command `kudo package list json-schema`, which then could be used with `--output json` or `--output yaml` to export the JSON-Schema in both variants.
+`--output` As with other commands, this defines either yaml or json (or human readable, if not specified)

+`--format` This allows the user to select either `list` or `json-schema`.

+Examples:

+`kudo package list parameters`
+`kudo package list parameters --format list`
+Outputs a human readable list as before

+`kudo package list parameters --output yaml`
+`kudo package list parameters --format list --output yaml`
+Outputs the `params.yaml` file as is

+`kudo package list parameters --format json-schema`
+`kudo package list parameters --format json-schema --output json`
+Outputs the parameters as JSON-Schema

+`kudo package list parameters --format json-schema --output yaml`
+Outputs the parameters as JSON-Schema in YAML format

+#### JSON-Schema output

 The output must include the additional attributes as well as an attribute `listName` that includes the `name` of the parameter to allow a user to generate the correct list of parameters.
 The group should describe a top-level group.
 Example: